-It’s ten weeks until my novel Perfect Ten is released so I wanted to talk about how I came to write it and why I chose revenge as the theme.
+To mark the release of my novel Perfect Ten I wanted to talk about how I came to write it and why I chose revenge as the theme.

 When I tell people that the theme of the novel is revenge there are raised eyebrows and curiosity as to what Caroline, the main character in Perfect Ten, will do, and why.
 This was exactly the same as my initial knee-jerk reaction when I first considered what someone would do in the face of such bad behaviour as Jack, Caroline’s husband, displays.